Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Two credits.
 One class period and one 2-hour studio.
 Prerequisite: Concurrent enrollment in SAPL 705.

 Studio-based course emphasizing the acquisition of skills necessary for the landscape design for small spaces, including residential properties.
 Techniques will include visualization methods, design process methodology, derivation of basic forms and planting design.

 Two credits.
 Two class periods.
-Taught jointly with TURF 3720.
+Taught with TURF 3720.
 Guillard

 Introduction to golf course design theory, planning, and layout.
 Putting green and tee construction methods.
 Turfgrass species and cultivar selection for the golf course.
 Expertise and experience of departmental faculty and staff, independent and commercial consultants and designers, and golf course superintendents will be utilized.
 Field trips required.